Alfresco/alfresco-java-sdk/alfresco-apa-java-rest-api/alfresco-apa-java-rest-api-lib/generated/alfresco-activiti-runtime-rest-api/docs/PreferenceApi.md

 <a name="getAllUsingGET"></a>
 # **getAllUsingGET**
-> ListResponseContentPreference getAllUsingGET(maxItems, skipCount, sort)
+> ListResponseContentOfPreference getAllUsingGET(maxItems, skipCount, sort)

 Return all preferences